Certora/Documentation/docs/prover/checking/coverage-info.md

 2. Red means that none of the TAC commands that are mapped to the line are in the unsat core, i.e. not needed to prove the property.
 3. Yellow means that some of the TAC commands that are mapped to the line are in the unsat core and some of them are not in the unsat core.

 Furthermore, if we have multiple rules/invariants or a parametric rule (such as our `tautology`), we can also have multiple rules/invariants mapping to a single `.sol` or `.spec` line.
 That is, we generate just a single, joint, visualization for all the rules/invariants (run with `--rule` and `--method` flags to get a visualization for a single rule/method/invariant).
-And in such case, a yellow line means that some of the commands on the line are needed to prove some of the rules/methods/invariants and some of the commands are not needed.
+In such a case, a yellow line means that some of the commands on the line are needed to prove some of the rules/methods/invariants and some of the commands are not needed.

 The right pane provides detailed information about individual lines and commands mapped to the lines group by the rule/method/invariant name (denoted *rule*) and the *value*, where each *value* refers to a particular `assign`, `assert` or `assume` TAC command that is mapped to the line.
 For instance, in the Tautology example, we can see that sub-command `other != manager` of line `11` matters (is in the unsat core), whereas `other != e.msg.sender` is not in the unsat core.
 Also, note that the pane shows e.g. both `other != manager` and `other == manager`; this is because in our TAC representation we encode `other != manager` as `!(other == manager)`.

 ### Visualization on TAC
-On contrary to `.sol` and `.spec` visualization, we generate separate TAC unsat core visualization for individual rules/methods/invariants.
+In contrast to `.sol` and `.spec` visualization, we generate separate TAC unsat core visualization for individual rules/methods/invariants.
 To access it, click first on the particular rule/method/invariant in the `Rules` pane and then on the `Dump page` button as shown in Figure 3.

 ![](tac-visualization-button.png)
 Figure 3: The TAC visualization button.

-The visualization here consists only of 2 colors: `green` means that the command is needed and `red` means that the command is not needed (i.e. not in the unsat core).
+The visualization here consists only of 2 colors: `green` means that the command is needed for the proof and `red` means that the command is not needed (i.e. not in the unsat core).
 In particular, Figures 4a and 4b show the TAC visualization for the Tautology example.

 ![](tautology-tac-a-new.png)
 Figure 4a: The visualization of the Tautology example on TAC, part A.